soumyagulla/commonsense/README.md

 ## Role of Each Team Member
-Indumathy Sandrasekaran: Training and Estimating Soumya Gulla: Estimating and Accuracy
+Indumathy Sandrasekaran: Training and Estimating Soumya Gulla: Predicting and Accuracy